Jean-Pierre Jolivet

-Jean-Pierre Jolivet was a politician in Quebec, Canada.
+Jean-Pierre Jolivet (born August 23, 1941) was a politician in Quebec, Canada.
 He served as Cabinet Member and Member of the National Assembly of Quebec.

 Early life

 He was born in 1941 in Montreal and grew up in the Mauricie area.
 He attended Séminaire Sainte-Marie and obtained an Education Degree from Université Laval.
 Prior to entering politics, Jolivet was a teacher and a union activist.

 Member of the legislature

 Jolivet ran as a Parti Québécois (PQ) candidate in the 1973 and 1976 provincial elections in the district of Laviolette.
 He was elected on his second attempt and was re-elected in the 1981 election.

 He served as Deputy Speaker from 1980 to 1984.

 Member of the Cabinet

 Premier René Lévesque appointed him to the Cabinet in 1984.
 Jolivet served as Minister for Forestry from 1984 until the 1985 election.

 Official Opposition

 Robert Bourassa's Liberals won the 1985 and 1989 elections by substantial margins.
 During that time, Jolivet remained the only PQ member to represent a district from the Mauricie area.